fau-masters-collected-works-cgarbin/cap6618-computer-vision/module8-tensorflow-js/README.md

 1. The differences between the TensorFlow.js environment on a browser and the typical machine learning environment.
-1. How to setup a productive development environment for TensorFlow.js.
+1. How to set up a productive development environment for TensorFlow.js.
 1. What are the differences in the runtime environment, compared to having access to the entire computer's environment.
-1. What are the learning resources to get up to speed quickly, asssuming previous experience with TensorFlow and Keras, but not with JavaScript and TensorFlow.js.
+1. What are the learning resources to get up to speed quickly, assuming previous experience with TensorFlow and Keras, but not with JavaScript and TensorFlow.js.